anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To see things in the seed, that is genius.
+Quote: Speak low, if you speak love.

-By: Laozi
+By: William Shakespeare